 Cooking Techniques for the Perfect Spanish Tortilla

-- Pan selection: Use a non-stick skillet for easy flipping and even cooking.
-A traditional cast-iron pan can also add a nice crust if seasoned correctly.
+- Pan choice: A non-stick skillet makes flipping easy.
+A seasoned cast-iron pan gives a nice crust if you have one.

 Serving and Presentation